 c) Rights, preferences and restrictions in respect of equity shares issued by the Company

 1 The company has only one class of equity shares having a par value of Rs.10 each.
 The equity shares of the company having par value of Rs.10/- rank pari-passu in all respects including voting rights and entitlement to dividend.
-The dividend proposed if any, by the Board of Directors, is subject to the approval of the shareholders in the ensuing Annual General Meeting.
+The dividend proposed if any by the Board of Directors, is subject to the approval of the shareholders in the ensuing Annual General Meeting.
 During the year, the Company has not declared any dividend.

 2 In the event of liquidation, shareholders will be entitled to receive the remaining assets of the company after distribution of all preferential amounts.
 The distribution will be proportionate to the number of equity shares held by the shareholder.

 (a) **The Company had a pending litigation in the Court of City Civil Judge of Bengaluru, in the form of rent payable by the Company to M/s Square Projects Associates for the Company's show Room at M.G.
 Road, Bengaluru.
-The case is decided during the year in favour of the Company and the claim for arrears of rent has been rejected by the Honourable Court.
+The case is decided during the financial year 2022-2023 in favour of the Company and the claim for arrears of rent has been rejected by the Honourable Court.
 However the Company has created provision for possible liability of rent and damages amounting to Rs.25.65 lakhs in the books of accounts in the respective years itself.
 The Company is paying property tax for the Show Room at M.G.
 Road, Bengaluru for the period under litigation and the amount so paid is shown as receivable from M/s Square Projects Associates in the Balance Sheet.
 Though the case has been decided in Company's favour and in expectation of further litigations, the liability for rent and damages is retained in the books.

 (b) The Company is a Resulting Company of the Demerger Scheme of erstwhile Binny Ltd. Subsequent to the Demerger, the Company was not provided with the list of litigations that are pending and for which the Company may become liable.
 Hence, the liability of the Company, if any, arising out of the settlement of the pending litigations, will be provided for and settled as and when the liability arises.